If4x/ShopCalc-Pro/README.md

 - Being able to type on a computer without breaking your fingers
 - Being able to hold a sottering iron in a way that you don't end up cooking your fingers well done
 - Being able to read these instructions

+# Features
+**General**
+- Extremely low power consumption (0.7W), allowing the system to run for days on a standard-sized power bank.
+- Easy and intuitive to use (seriously, if you can navigate a browser, you can use this).
+- Utilizes onboard components and an SD module to keep things as simple and easy to build as possible.

 **Product Page** (192.168.4.1)
 - Allows the user to select products ordered by customers.